 This non-invasive skin lifting and tightening technique greatly improves Crow’s Feet as well as the sagging skin around the eyes without injections or surgery.
-Plus, it's long-lasting with results typically lasting 3 years.
+Plus, it’s long-lasting with results typically lasting 3 years.

-For deeper, more established crow’s feet, Facial Fillers should be considered.
+For deeper, more established crow’s feet, Skin Boosting Therapy should be considered.

-This treatment offers relatively quick results to improve the appearance of Crow’s Feet (they develop from 48 hours following treatment) and lasts up to 12 months.
-It involves injecting products such as Sunekos or Jalupro, made of amino acids and Hyaluronic Acid, under the skin with a fine needle to fill the lines.
+This treatment offers relatively quick results to improve the appearance of Crow’s Feet (they develop from 2-4 weeks following treatment) and lasts up to 12 months.
+It involves injecting products such as Sunekos or Jalupro, made of amino acids and Hyaluronic Acid, under the skin with a fine needle to plump out the lines.

 Chemical Peels work to reduce Crow’s Feet by harnessing the power of naturally occurring acids and active ingredients to deeply exfoliate the skin.

 The treatment stimulates new cell growth and encourages collagen production, helping to reveal clearer, fresher and plumper skin with a reduction in the appearance of wrinkles.